erew123/alltalk_tts/DOCKER_README.md

 8. Install Docker Desktop using WSL2 as the backend
 9. Restart
 10. If you wish to monitor the terminal remotely via SSH, follow [this guide](https://www.hanselman.com/blog/how-to-ssh-into-wsl2-on-windows-10-from-an-external-machine).
-11. Open PowerShell, type ```ubuntu```, [then follow below](#building-and-running-in-docker)
+11. Open PowerShell, type ```ubuntu```, [then follow below](#quickstart)

-## Building and Running in Docker

-1. Open a terminal (or Ubuntu WSL) and go where you cloned the repo
-3. Build the image with `./docker-build.sh`
-4. Start the container with `./docker-start.sh`
-5. Visit `http://localhost:7851/` or remotely with `http://<ip>:7851`

-## Arguments for building and starting docker
+## Arguments for starting the Docker container
-There are various arguments to customize the build and start of the docker image.

-### Arguments for `docker-build.sh`
-- `--tts_model` allows to choose the TTS model that is used by default.
-Valid values are `piper`, `vits`, `xtts`.
-Defaults to `xtts`.
-  - Example: `docker-build.sh --tts_model piper`
-- `--tag` allows to choose the docker tag.
-Defaults to `latest`.
-  - Example: `docker-build.sh --tag mytag`
-- `--clean` allows remove existing dependency build like conda environment or DeepSpeed.
-    - Example: `docker-build.sh --clean`

-### Arguments for `docker-start.sh`
+To make it as simple as possible to use Docker, the script `docker-start.sh` can be used.
+It provides the following optional arguments:

 - `--config` lets you choose a config JSON file which can subset of `confignew.json`.
 This allows you to change only few values and leave the rest as defined in the default `confignew.json` file.
     - Example: `docker-start.sh --config /my/config/file.json` with content `{"branding": "My Brand "}` will just change the branding in `confignew.json`.
 - `--voices` lets you add voices for the TTS engine in WAV format.
 You have to specify the folder containing all voice files.
     - Example: `docker-start.sh --voices /my/voices/dir`
 - `--rvc_voices` similar to voices, this option lets you pick the folder containing the RVC models.
     - Example: `docker-start.sh --rvc_voices /my/rvc/voices/dir`
 - `--no_ui` allows you to not expose port 7852 for the gradio interface.
 Note that you still have to set `launch_gradio` to `false` via JSON file passed to `--config`.
 - `--tag` allows to choose the docker tag of the image to run.
 Defaults to `latest`.
     - Example: `docker-start.sh --tag mytag`
+- `--docker-repository` allows to choose another Docker repository for pulling the image from.
+Use an empty string for the local repo.
-- Since the above commands only address the most important options, you might pass additional arbitrary docker commands to the `docker-start.sh`.
+- Since the above commands only address the most important options, you might pass additional arbitrary docker arguments to the `docker-start.sh`.

+Of course, like any other Docker image, you can also directly use `docker run` directly and use `docker-start.sh` as an inspiration.

+## Building your own images (advanced)
+> Be aware that building the images requires good hardware and bandwidth.
+Expect this process to require >
+> 40 GB of disk space and > 30min execution time depending on your hardware.

+Under normal circumstances, there should be no need to build the Docker images locally.
+However, if needed for some reason, you may want to use `docker-build.sh` with the following arguments:

+- `--tts_model` allows to choose the TTS model that is used by default.
+Valid values are `piper`, `vits`, `xtts`.
+Defaults to `xtts`.
+    - Example: `docker-build.sh --tts_model piper`
+- `--tag` allows to choose the docker tag.
+Defaults to `latest-xtts`.
+    - Example: `docker-build.sh --tag mytag`
+- `--docker-repository` allows to choose another Docker repository for tagging the image from.
+Use an empty string for the local repo.
+- `--local-deepspeed-build` should only be used in rare cases where DeepSpeed needs to be rebuilt.
+Defaults to `false`.
+- `--clean` allows remove existing dependency build like conda environment or DeepSpeed.
+    - Example: `docker-build.sh --clean`